Vera25-O/sinatra/README.md

-# sinatra
+# Task Manager
-An application for managing companie's role and salary
+An application for managing companie's task and salary

 ## Author
 Vera Awuor Onuko